etxbct/mqttBlockSig/README.md

 Data type message topics always begin with the prefix "dt":

 - "dt / `<scale>` / `<type>` / `<node-id>` / `<port_id>`" - data message

+## Command messages

+The other broad class of messages are "commands".
+These messages are intended to be one-to-one type messages.
+One node requests another node perform an operation.
+"Set signal block-1 to approach".
+The subscribing node processes the command request and publishes a response.
+"Signal 123 has been set to approach".

+>Since MQTT topics are being used to control message flow, the requesting node does not really know which actual node will respond to the command request.
+Any physical node could have subscribed to the topic in question.

+Command message topics begin with the prefix of "cmd".
+Whether a "command" message is a request or response is indicated by the last term of the topic:

+- "cmd / `<scale>` / `<type>` / `<node-id>` / `<port_id>` / req" - command request
+- "cmd / `<scale>` / `<type>` / `<node-id>` / `<port_id>` / res" - command response

+>Response?
+Why do nodes need to send a response?
+Please remember that MQTT is a distributed message system.
+The node making a request does not directly communicate with the node that will perform the operation.
+All messaging is indirect via a broker computer.
+Without a response mechanism, the requestor does not know if its request was even received let alone successfully carried out.

+>MQTT does have a built in mechanism to ensure messages are delivered.
+It is called Quality if Service (QOS).
+It is a mechanism handled in the low level MQTT client library code.
+Depending which client library you are using you may see different levels of support for QOS.
+The lowest level of QOS, level 0 is fine to use for MQTT-LCP.

+### Session ID

+Two particular parts of the request body are very import in the request/response pair.
+First, the request body must contain a session id that requestor uses to match responses to outstanding request.
+A requestor may have many outstanding requests at one time.
+Imaging a throttle requesting a certain route.
+If there are six turnouts in the route, the throttle may issue six different switch requests.
+Having the same session id in the response that was in the request allows the throttle to know which switches were changed by matching responses to requests.

+### Respond To

+The other important part of the request is the "respond-to".
+It is used by the responder as the topic of the response it publishes to the requestor.
+In snail-mail terms, it is the return address or in email it is the “from”.

+It is recommended that the response topic be the in this form:

+Topic: `cmd/h0/node/node-id`

+To receive the responses, the requesting node would subscribe to:

+Subscribe: `cmd/h0/node/<node-id>/#`

+Thereafter no matter what kind of request (track, cab,switch) was made by the requestor node, the responses could be received at one point in app.

+### Used cmd by mqttBlockSig

+The only used cmd topic used is to send the inventory.
+The mqtt-registry sends a report/req command to every MQTT node to report its inventory.

 ### Topics
 Topic used for signals, blocks and turnouts: